 Sometimes you may not realise you are experiencing psychological abuse and it may start with small comments or behaviours that escalate over time.
 This type of abuse is often a way for the perpetrator of the abuse to gain and keep control over you or someone you know.
-This type of abuse can happen alone or can be experienced alongside other forms of abuse such as physical abuse or as a form or domestic abuse.
+This type of abuse can happen alone or can be experienced alongside other forms of abuse such as physical or domestic abuse.